Menu

 • Participants understand that if they are muted, it is not an intentional slight to them, but is needed to keep the session moving forward.
 Participants can be muted at the discretion of the FBCW facilitators.

-• Difficult topics can arise participants understand that we cannot always know or understand other people’s histories.
+• Difficult topics can arise, and participants understand that we cannot always know or understand other people’s histories.
 To help make the space as welcoming and safe as possible, if a participant’s is to share information or read excerpts from works that contain certain themes (outlined below), they will identify this prior to reading it to the group. (e.g. sexual assault, extreme violence, self-harm/eating disorders/suicide ideation, abortion/miscarriage, mental illness, graphic adult content).

 • Participants are expected to understand, be sensitive to, and respect the fact that the work of writers, and their opportunity to read their work may be triggering and/or therapeutic to them.
 Artistic works require vulnerability and the safety to be vulnerable, especially with sensitive topics.
 Participants agree to do their best to maintain a safe and supportive space for the sharing of the work, regardless of its nature.